 In 2015 Spain promulgated a law allowing the descendants of the Sephardim who were expelled more than 500 years ago from Iberia (which in Hebrew, is called Sepharad), to apply for citizenship.
-This laudable effort at rectification of a grave historic wrong, expires at the end of September 2019 (with a further year to do the DELE A2 and CCSE exams – click here for more detail).
+Applications had to be submitted by the end of September 2019 (with a further year to do the DELE A2 and CCSE exams – click here for more detail).
 It is subject to a basic Spanish language test (the DELE A2), as well as a civics-style test of knowledge of Spanish culture and the constitution (the CCSE).
 The language test is prescribed for Sephardic applicants under the age of 70, from countries where Spanish is not the official language.
 So, what does the DELE A2 exam entail?

 In this blog-post we will explain the nature of the DELE exam, what level of ability i.t.o. comprehension and expression is required in A2, the scoring criteria that the examiners apply, what grammar and functional language use elements are prescribed in the A2 curriculum, where and when to take the DELE A2 exam, its format, and how best to prepare for success.